ChangeinX/clan-boards-tf/README.md

 - `ecs` sets up the ECS cluster, task definition and service, CloudWatch log groups and Secrets Manager entries
 - `static_instance` runs a small EC2 instance with a fixed IP for the Clash of Clans API

 Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager.
+The Clash of Clans API token is supplied to the static instance rather than the worker.

 ## Usage
 1. Set the required variables in a `terraform.tfvars` file: